getsentry/sentry-dotnet/docs/manual/getting-started.md

 ## Sentry Client

-The [SentryClient](/api/Sentry.SentryClient.html) is used to send events to Sentry.
+The @Sentry.SentryClient is used to send events to Sentry.
 It has only synchronous methods because all its operations are executed in the calling thread without any I/O operation.

-Calling `CaptureException` will create a `SentryEvent` from the `Exception` provided.
-Internally, `CaptureEvent` is then called.
+Calling @Sentry.SentrySdk.CaptureException(Exception) will create a @Sentry.SentryEvent from the @System.Exception provided.
+Internally, @Sentry.ISentryClient.CaptureEvent(Sentry.SentryEvent,Sentry.Protocol.Scope) is then called.

-Calling `CaptureEvent` will prepare the `SentryEvent`, applying the current `Scope` data to it if one exists.
-If any `EventProcessor` or `ExceptionProcessor` was configured by you, those are invoked too.
+Calling @Sentry.ISentryClient.CaptureEvent(Sentry.SentryEvent,Sentry.Protocol.Scope) will prepare the @Sentry.SentryEvent, applying the current @Sentry.Protocol.Scope data to it if one exists.
+If any @Sentry.Extensibility.ISentryEventProcessor or @Sentry.Extensibility.ISentryEventExceptionProcessor was configured by you, those are invoked too.

 Finally, the event is put into a in-memory queue to be sent to Sentry.